 When do nonprofits need the balance sheet?

 Nonprofit balance sheets are required in several instances.
-The Internal Revenue Service (IRS) requires nonprofits to file financial information using Form 990 when they set up the organization and annually thereafter, with the balance sheet required as part of the form.
-Only very small nonprofits — those with $50,000 or less in annual revenue — are allowed to file a postcard-size form that doesn’t require balance sheet details.
+The Internal Revenue Service (IRS) requires nonprofits to file financial information using Form 990 (opens in new tab) when they set up the organization and annually thereafter, with the balance sheet required as part of the form.
+Only very small nonprofits—those with $50,000 or less in annual revenue—are allowed to file a postcard-size form that doesn’t require balance sheet details.
 A balance sheet is also necessary whenever nonprofits apply for tax exemptions.
-Nonprofits also must supply balance sheets if and when state or federal agencies request audits for any reason.
-Finally, nonprofits need to provide balance sheets to members, donors, prospective donors and other stakeholders, usually as part of independently audited financial statements, to build support for their mission and to encourage continued investments.
+Nonprofits also must supply balance sheets if state or federal agencies request audits for any reason.
+Finally, nonprofits need to provide balance sheets to members, donors, prospective donors, and other stakeholders, usually as part of independently audited financial statements, to build support for their mission and to encourage continued investments.
 This is usually done annually.

 How often should a nonprofit update its balance sheet?

-How to do a balance sheet for a nonprofit?
+How to create a balance sheet for a nonprofit?

 What are the four basic financial statements for a nonprofit?